vkernel/NSX-Security-Framework/README.md

 - Multi-tenancy with separate configuration per tenant
 - NSX Project support for tenant isolation
 - Tag-based microsegmentation aligned with NSX best practices
+- **Policy Order Preservation**: Application policies are created in the exact order specified in YAML files
+- **Consumer/Provider Groups**: Support for consumer and provider relationship modeling
 - Emergency access policies for critical situations
 - Environment isolation with controlled cross-environment communication
 - Application-centric security policies with granular access controls
 - Support for external services and communication
 - Custom context profiles and services defined in inventory
+- **Stable Policy Identity**: Policy modifications result in updates rather than replacements

 ## Architecture

 The security framework follows the concept of hierarchical security with policies implemented at different levels:

-1. **Emergency Policies**: Highest priority policies for critical access
+1. **Emergency Policies**: Highest priority policies for critical access (sequence: 1)
-2. **Environment Policies**: Control communication between environments (e.g., Production, Test)
+2. **Environment Policies**: Control communication between environments (sequence: 2)
-3. **Application Policies**: Define allowed communications between application tiers and components
+3. **Application Policies**: Define allowed communications between application tiers and components (sequence: 3+)

+### Policy Sequence Numbering

+The framework implements intelligent sequence numbering to ensure policies are processed by NSX in the intended order:

+- **Emergency Policy**: Sequence number 1 (highest priority)
+- **Environment Policy**: Sequence number 2
+- **Application Policies**: Sequence numbers 3+ based on YAML order
+  - First application policy in YAML: sequence 3
+  - Second application policy in YAML: sequence 4
+  - And so on...

+This ensures that policies are processed by NSX in the exact order you define them in your YAML configuration.

 ## NSX Project Support